The Living Daylights

 The Living Daylights is a 1987 spy film, the fifteenth entry in the James Bond series produced by Eon Productions, and the first of two to star Timothy Dalton as the fictional MI6 agent James Bond.
+It also stars Maryam d'Abo, Joe Don Baker, Art Malik and John Rhys-Davies in supporting roles.
+In the film, Bond uncovers a plot by a rogue Soviet general and an American arms dealer who fake a defection to fund a drug and weapon scheme.
+Bond teams up with the general's cellist girlfriend to expose and stop the operation.

 The fourth film in the series to be directed by John Glen, the film's title is taken from Ian Fleming's short story "The Living Daylights", the plot of which also forms the basis of the first act of the film.
 It was the last film to use the title of an Ian Fleming story until the 2006 instalment Casino Royale.
 It is also the first film to have Caroline Bliss as Miss Moneypenny, replacing Lois Maxwell.

 The Living Daylights was produced by Albert R. Broccoli, his stepson Michael G. Wilson, and co-produced by his daughter, Barbara Broccoli.
-It grossed $191.2 million worldwide and was followed by Licence to Kill in 1989.
+Following Roger Moore's decision to leave the series after A View to a Kill, Dalton was cast after an extensive search that saw the producers almost cast Pierce Brosnan, who would later portray Bond starting with GoldenEye (1995).
+Dalton approached the character differently from Moore, wanting to be more faithful to Fleming's original character.
+Filming took place in various locations, including the United Kingdom, Austria and Morocco.
+The Living Daylights was the final Bond film to be scored by composer John Barry, while the title song was performed by the Norwegian group A-ha.

+The film was a commercial success, grossing $191.2 million worldwide.
+It initially received mixed critical reviews, with Dalton's performance drawing both praise and criticism.
+Retrospective reviews have been more positive, with many critics praising The Living Daylights as one of the best Bond films, although some have criticised its portrayal of the mujahideen.
+It was followed by Licence to Kill in 1989.